-A.1 Preparing Mobile Devices and Datasheets
+A.1 Preparing for Data Capture

 Mobile applications are the preferred mechanism for data entry.
-Mobile devices and spare batteries should be fully charged at the beginning of each field day, whenever possible.
+Mobile devices should be fully charged at the beginning of each field day, whenever possible.

-However, given the potential for mobile devices to fail under field conditions, it is imperative that paper data sheets are always available to record data.
-Paper data sheets should be printed ahead of time and carried along with the mobile devices to sampling locations at all times.
+However, given the potential for mobile devices to fail under field conditions, it is imperative that paper datasheets are always available to record data.
+Paper datasheets should be carried along with the mobile devices to sampling locations at all times.